-The Patagonia region also includes a wide expanse of coastal inlets and islands filled with wildlife, glaciers and breathtaking scenery that can only be accessed by ship.
-After traveling both overland to Torres del Paine as well as taking a cruise along the coast, here are the reasons I recommend including a Patagonia cruise in your travels:
+Small ships are the best way to explore the pristine and unreachable corners of Patagonia.
+Beyond the iconic Torres del Paine National Park, Patagonia’s coastal region offers inlets and islands filled with wildlife, glaciers and breathtaking scenery.
+After traveling both overland to Torres del Paine as well as taking a cruise along the coast, here are the reasons I recommend including a Patagonia cruise in your Patagonia vacation:

 You’ll See Remote Patagonia